ericsonga/APCSAReview/_sources/OOBasics/TrioScore2.rst

 .. fillintheblank:: qtrio2_total

-    .. blank:: trio2_total
-        :correct: ^6$
-        :feedback1: ('.*','Subtract 1 point for each no response from the 9 possible points')

    What should the total score be for this student response (out of 9 points)?
 Enter it as a number (like 3).

+   -    :^6$: Correct.
+The answer lost a total of 3 points.
+        :.*: Subtract 1 point for each no response from the 9 possible points